pypy/pypy/rpython/doc/rpython.rst

   and you can pass a ``*args`` argument (it must be a tuple).

 + as explained above, tuples are not of a variable length.
-If you need to call a function with a variable number of arguments, refactor the function itself to accept a single argument which is a regular list.
+If you need to call a function with a dynamic number of arguments, refactor the function itself to accept a single argument which is a regular list.

 + dynamic dispatch enforces the use of signatures that are equal for all